jacquesCedric/Telemachus/README.txt

 Requires that ShellMS is installed on your android device.
 Grab it via F-Droid or from source here: https://github.com/try2codesecure/ShellMS

+##Prerequisites##
+- Have adb configured
+- Have ShellMS installed on your android device

+##Compilation##
+1. Clone source
+2. Open project in Xcode
+3. Compile/run

 Licensed under the GPL v3, refer to LICENSE.txt for more information.